Kyle Higashioka Player Props: Yankees vs. Cardinals

 Kyle Higashioka At The Plate

-- Higashioka is batting .211 with seven doubles, three home runs and seven walks.
+- Higashioka is hitting .211 with seven doubles, three home runs and seven walks.

 - Higashioka has an RBI in 15 of 39 games this season, with multiple RBI in four of them.